 Democratic Alliance (DA) is a South African political party and believe that mobile is the way forward.
-This party interacts with and mobilize voters by using the CM platform.
-CM offers for these purposes SMS campaigns and Voice messages.
+This party interacts with and mobilize voters by using the CM.com platform.
+CM.com offers for these purposes SMS campaigns and Voice messages.

 In case of a missing person or another incident, Dutch police sends a SMS to ask citizens to be aware.
 This has led to a drop in crime rates and an increase in the recovery of missing persons

 In case of emergency, they send SMS alerts.
 The Bangkok riots is an example.
 The Dutch government sent a SMS alert to Dutch travelers in Thailand to advise them to avoid the city center

 Selecting a country will show relevant information for that region and may change the language.

 If you have any questions or suggestions, you can always contact us .

 We’d love to hear from you!